 A recommendation by the Heritage Council to list the large Kulaluk tract of coastal land and mangroves, also with a number of sacred sites and burial grounds must be adhered to by a government of ethics and integrity.

-The NT Labor government apparently has the same opinion: heritage listing may impede development.
-A new development is the ‘iconic’ road planned to go through Frog Hollow.
+A new ‘development’ is the ‘iconic’ road planned to go through Frog Hollow.
 Frog Hollow is undoubtedly iconic and destroying it is criminal!
 The Darwin Masterplan recommends a Rapid Transit/Tramway.
 The former Labor government also endorsed this.
 Now it endorses destroying more heritage for more private vehicles to access Darwin CBD.

 What we need is a new Integrated Planning Act that recognises ecologically sustainable development (ESD) principles for the environment and future generations.